rupesh1310/Top-YT/README.md

 # 1 About
-This repository is the source code for BetterPlace Full Stack Hiring challenge task is to create a full stack web-app for an aggregator of top Youtube channels.
+This repository is the source code for  to create a full stack web-app for an aggregator of top Youtube channels.

 # Features
 This application includes the major features of Youtube such as